jupyterlab/extension-examples/advanced/kernel-output/README.md

 // src/index.ts#L69-L89

 commands.addCommand(CommandIDs.execute, {
-  label: 'kernel-output: Execute Code',
+  label: 'Contact Kernel and Execute Code',
-  caption: 'Execute Code',
+  caption: 'Contact Kernel and Execute Code',
   execute: async () => {
     // Create the panel if it does not exist if (!panel) {